TheTechnobear/rnbo.example.ssp/README.md

 # Deprecation Notice
-This repo is deprecated, a so will receive no further updates.
+This repo is deprecated and will receive no further updates.

 a new repo is now avalable that supports both the SSP and XMX. https://github.com/TheTechnobear/PERCUSSA.RNBO